AllureOfTheStars/Allure/GameDefinition/PLAYING.md

                open door                          '
                closed door                        +

-The game world is persistent, i.e., every time the player visits a level during a single game, the level layout is the same.
+The game world is persistent, i.e., every time the player visits a deck during a single game, its layout is the same.

 Commands